rmarketing/blog-src/content/post/basic-google-analytics-setup.md

  <!--more-->

-   1. Sign in to Google Analytics or create an account: <https://analytics.google.com/analytics/>
+   1. Sign in to Google Analytics or create an account:
+   <a href="https://analytics.google.com/analytics/" target= "_blank">analytics.google.com</a>
    2. Click Admin (bottom left).
    3. In the ACCOUNT column, use the menu to select the account to which you want to add the property.
    If you have a lot of accounts, use the search box to help you find the right one.